Existenziell/bitcoindev/app/docs/history/attacks-on-bitcoin/attacks-on-bitcoin.md

 - **No successful 51% or double-spend on mainnet**: There is no documented case of a chain reorg used to steal funds on Bitcoin mainnet.
 Waiting for confirmations and the economic cost of attacking make such attacks irrational.
 See [Mining Attacks](/docs/mining/attacks) for the theory and probabilities.
 - **No successful large-scale network attack**: Eclipse, Sybil, and other P2P attacks are understood and mitigated by design; see [Network Attacks & Security](/docs/mining/network-attacks) for how nodes defend against them.

 Every major protocol bug has been fixed; every custody failure has underscored the importance of self-custody and sound security.
-Bitcoin's design—decentralized, open, and incentive-aligned—has so far kept the network secure.
+Bitcoin's design (decentralized, open, and incentive-aligned) has so far kept the network secure.